ganrad/ose-fis-auto-dealer/README.md

 Microservices are stateless and are ideal candidates for deploying onto a container application platform such as Red Hat OpenShift Enterprise.
 Container images are essentially immutable and so data stored inside a running container is only available as long as the container is alive.
 Once the container terminates (or is deleted/evicted), it's data is no longer available.

 In order to retrieve vehicle information from a persistent store such as a file system (Step 1), we will need to mount a NFS (Linux Network File System) share into the OpenShift Pod running our microservice application.
-This can be done by defining a *'Persistent Claim' (PV)* object in OpenShift that points to the exported NFS directory.
-Additionally, we will also need to create a *'Persistent Volume Claim' (PVC)* object in OpenShift and then specify the PVC information in the *'volume mount'* section within the Pod manifest.
+This can be done by defining a [Persistent Volume (PV)](https://docs.openshift.com/enterprise/3.1/architecture/additional_concepts/storage.html#persistent-volumes) object in OpenShift that points to the exported NFS directory.
+Additionally, we will also need to create a [Persistent Volume Claim (PVC)](https://docs.openshift.com/enterprise/3.1/architecture/additional_concepts/storage.html#persistent-volume-claims) object in OpenShift and then specify the PVC information in the *'volume mount'* section within the Pod manifest.
 This would essentially allow the application Pod to retrieve data from the mounted file system directory.

 OpenShift comes with a wide variety of persistant storage plug-ins that allow containerized applications to retrieve/store data from multiple persistent storage systems.
 The persistent storage plug-ins that ship with OpenShift can be viewed [here](https://docs.openshift.com/enterprise/3.1/install_config/persistent_storage/index.html).